From 2011 through 2014, I handled SFMOMA’s social media — and I had some fun with it.

 Everyone knows that Halloween was made for social media… or vice versa.
 For my first Halloween at SFMOMA, I staged a full-blown costume contest, where visitors were encouraged to come to the museum in a costume inspired by their favorite work of art (see the photo gallery below for a taste of the entries; see the Facebook album for the full effect).

-In 2014, I dressed up as Marina Abramović in The Artist is Present– a costume idea which, when photographed properly, had quite an effect!
+I dressed up as Marina Abramović in The Artist is Present– a costume idea which, when photographed properly, had quite an effect!

 ANIMALS RULE THE INTERNET